enviodev/docs/docs/greeter-tutorial.md

 envio dev
 ```

-The indexer will then start indexing the contract specified in the `config.yaml` file from the `start_block` specified.
+The indexer will then start indexing the contract/s specified in the `config.yaml` file from the `start_block` specified.

-### Write to contract on Polygonscan
+### Write to contract on Blockchain Explorer

-Once the indexer is running, you can call functions on the Greeter contract that is deployed on Polygon.
+Once the indexer is running, you can call functions on the Greeter contract that is deployed on Polygon and/or Linea, using the respective network's blockchain explorer.

-Navigate to the contract on [Polygonscan](https://polygonscan.com/address/0x9D02A17dE4E68545d3a58D3a20BbBE0399E05c9c#writeContract) and call `setGreeting` function.
+For Polygon, navigate to the contract on [Polygonscan](https://polygonscan.com/address/0x9D02A17dE4E68545d3a58D3a20BbBE0399E05c9c#writeContract) and the call `setGreeting` function.

+For Linea, navigate to the contract on [Lineascan](https://lineascan.build/address/0xdEe21B97AB77a16B4b236F952e586cf8408CF32A#writeContract) and call the `setGreeting` function.

+In the case of a multi-chain indexing example, you can call the `setGreeting` function on *both* contracts.

 ### View the indexed results